 Enforce STARTTLS and verify MX certificates

-Email is dying, and for a good reason: SMTP is kept insecure all around the world.
-As of 2021, the large majority of Mail eXchangers are still not enforcing STARTTLS nor providing a valid DANE or PKIX certificate.
-And even those few outbound MTAs which do enforce STARTTLS, mostly won’t verify the certificate on the other end.
+SMTP is kept insecure all around the world: as of 2020 and most probably today as well, the large majority of Mail eXchangers do not enforce STARTTLS nor provide a valid PKIX certificate (based on CCADB and/or DANE).
+And even those few outbound MTAs which do enforce STARTTLS, mostly don’t verify the certificate on the other end.

 Opportunistic STARTTLS is defeated by MITM attacks downgrading to plain-text, and the horrific trust-any default policy gets defeated by any self-signed or private certificate in the middle.

-Let us enforce inbound / outbound STARTTLS and Mail eXanger certificate verification, shall we?
+Let us enforce inbound / outbound STARTTLS and MX certificate verification, shall we?

 MTA-STS is NOT a solution.
-Outbound MTA which don’t talk STARTTLS to their peers would also omit to check for an _mta-sts
+Outbound MTAs which don’t talk STARTTLS to their peers would also omit to check for an _mta-sts

 record.